tomersolomon/predicting_nyc_rent/README.md

 ###Reflection

-Overall, I thought this was a very interested assignment as we got to use real data to do prediction on NYC apartment rentals (something I definitely need to familiarize myslef with before I graduate).
+Overall, I thought this was a very interested assignment as we got to use real data to do prediction on NYC apartment rentals (something I definitely need to familiarize myself with before I graduate).
 I learned how, contrary to what I originally thought, creating the model is the easy step; the difficult part lies in understanding and scraping the data in a way that makes sense.

 ###Travis-CI Link